thiagosfsilva/SAMED_PPGEB/planning/course_structure.md

     - Any statistic is a model

-    - Model comparison: a common ground between frequentists and Bayesians?
+  - Likelihood and model comparison: the one ring to rule them all? (see https://stat.ethz.ch/pipermail/r-sig-ecology/2008-September/000321.html )

     ​

 - **Lecture 2** : *"Absence of evidence is not evidence of absence (proverb)"*